scratchingmonkey/minver-rs/README.md

 ## How it works

-TagVer follows the same algorithm as the original MinVer:
+TagVer follows the following algorithm:

 1. **Tag discovery**: Find all Git tags that match the configured prefix
 2. **Version parsing**: Parse tags as semantic versions (SemVer 2.0.0)